ahaim5357/jammies/README.md

-# project_patcher
+# prjman

-`project_patcher` is a project constructor, diff generator, and patcher in one module to better improve and fix the reproducibility of other work.
+`prjman` is a helper for constructing, managing, and patching projects to better improve and fix the reproducibility of other work.

 ## Project Files